 Upper-level soils, typically 6 to 8 feet below ground level, go through wet and dry cycles due to seasonal moisture and temperature changes.
 When there are drastic changes such as a heavy rainfall right after a drought, water moves through the soil at greater rates than normal.
 This water looks for the path of least resistance, if this path is through or under your foundation, settlement and cracks will start to appear.
 Soils with heavy concentrations of water can double in weight causing hydrostatic pressure to press against your foundation, or consolidate soils.
 This consolidation can cause your foundation to sink due to the lack of support.

 Steel push piers are designed to give new support to structures that have lost their original supporting soils.
 Like stilts, these underpinning products will not only stabilize a sinking foundation but they also can lift and hold the structure at it’s originally designed elevation.

 If you notice that your foundation is settling bring in a foundation engineer to analyze your situation and recommend a solution to fix it.
-Foundation repair contractors work directly you’re your engineer to carry out the engineers plan he has developed to stop your foundation from sinking.
+Foundation repair contractors work directly you’re your engineer to carry out the engineers plan he has developed to stop your sinking foundation.
 Reliable offers a wide variety of solutions for your foundation settlement problems.
 For foundation repair call us today!